arg-tech/oAMF/README.md

 ## 📝 xAIF (Extended Argument Interchange Format)

-oAMF uses **xAIF** as a standard format for representing argument structures. xAIF ensures interoperability between AM modules.
+oAMF uses **xAIF** as the standard format for representing argument structures, ensuring interoperability between AM modules.
-Check a quick xAIF Tutorial and the accompaning python library hereL  📖 **Tutorial**: [XAIF Tutorial](https://github.com/arg-tech/xaif/blob/main/docs/tutorial.md).
+For a quick introduction to xAIF, check out the 📖 **[xAIF Tutorial](https://github.com/arg-tech/xaif/blob/main/docs/tutorial.md)**.
+You can also find the accompanying Python library here: [xAIF Python Library](https://pypi.org/project/xaif/).
+Example and more resources are provided below.

 Below is an example of xAIF in JSON format:

 ```json
 # Sample xAIF JSON